-But if I were to be more precise as to how I view the spiritual way of parenting, I think maybe I will start by taking a look at the term 'spiritual' which may mean a lot of different things for different people.
+But if I were to be more precise as to how I view spiritual parenting, I think maybe I will start by taking a look at the term 'spiritual' which may mean a lot of different things for different people.

 The way that I see it, spiritual parenting is not about about teaching children something 'external' like a certain belief system or dogma.

-On the contrary, it's about helping children stay centered within themselves and helping them realize that everything points back to themselves - the place where everything begins and everything ends.
+On the contrary, spiritual parenting is about helping children stay centered within themselves and helping them realize that everything points back to themselves.
+That they are he place where everything begins and everything ends.

-That there really are no objective rules in the world - that the best position to make sense from and act from is from their own inner compass - does it feel right, or doesn't it feel right?
+Spiritual parenting supports the idea that there really are no objective rules in the world - that the best position from which children can make sense of the world is through checking in with their own inner compass: Does what I'm doing feel right, or doesn't it feel right?
 Nothing else matters!

 I'm fully aware that such a way of parenting may sound very radical, idealistic or perhaps even naive for many people.
 Surely children need rules and beliefs in order to feel safe and secure?

 I would tend to say both 'yes' and 'no' to answer that question!
 Sorry, for being so unclear.

 'Yes' children need answers but the question is where to reap those insights.
 Do we feed them external ideas made up by norms of society or various institutions of authority or do we encourage self generated answers?

 There is no doubt as to which way seem the easiest ... at least short term.